shanks28/Spying-on-the-Queens./README.md

 cd n-queens-visualization
 ```
-Install the required packages:
+2.Install the required packages:

 ```bash

 pip install pygame tkinter
 ```
-2.Running the Application:
+3.Running the Application:

 To run the application, execute: